 [−][src]Trait arx_kw::ConstantTimeEq

--like trait that produces a Choice
+An Eq-like trait that produces a Choice instead of a bool.

 Example